aleppax/upyftsconf/README.md

 Edit it adding as many dictionaries as you wish, those are factory settings but can be modified.
 You can also add new dictionaries or settings simply by using the method `add(dictionary_name, key_name, value)` If the dictionary doesn't exist, it creates it and add the key:value pair.
+The function add returns the config module updated, you have to assign it to itself: `config = config.add('dict_name','key','value')`

 ```micropython
 # example